Critical Positions & What They Do

 The University of Saskatchewan's College of Graduate & Postdoctoral Studies (CGPS) is home to approximately 4000 graduate students enrolled in over 180 graduate diplomas, course & thesis-based masters and doctoral degree programs and is home to over 240 postdoctoral fellows engaged in a diverse and intense research environment.

 We are a campus service centre responsible for the collection, maintenance, and distribution of materials on graduate students.
 We maintain graduate files and administer graduate applications, admissions, comprehensive examinations, thesis examinations, and doctoral/master’s defenses.
-CGPS is also responsible for some registrarial functions, graduate enrolment management, and administers graduate student funding including assistantships, external and internal scholarships, baseline fellowships, and Tri-Council payments.
+CGPS is also responsible for some registrarial functions, graduate enrolment management, and administers graduate student funding including assistantships, external and internal scholarships, baseline fellowships, and Tri-Agency payments.

 The CGPS assists academic units in developing new program proposals and administers their approval.
 Through our Faculty Council, CGPS provides a forum for representatives from all faculties, schools, and the GSA to discuss matters pertaining to graduate education.
-The Council ensures maintenance of standards across all graduate programs by considering policies relating to graduate studies, approving regulation changes and appeals, receiving reports from standing and ad hoc committees, and makes recommendations on matters affecting graduate studies.
+The Council ensures maintenance of standards across all graduate programs by considering policies relating to graduate studies, approving regulation changes, receiving reports from standing and ad hoc committees, and makes recommendations on matters affecting graduate studies.

 The Graduate Students Association (GSA)